 |“Society of Motion Picture and Television Engineering – Timed Text,” SMPTE-TT, .xml||YouTube, Netflix, Amazon Video, Crackle, Microsoft Media Platform’s Player Framework, Yahoo, AOL, Brightcove, Open DCP, Adober Premier, Open Source Media Framework, Apple HTTP Live Streaming, Flowplayer, SubtitlePlus, Subtitle Edit|

 |“European Broadcasting Union Subtitles,” EBU.STL||Used for professioanl video editing systems like Avid|

 Advanced Caption Formats

 Advanced closed caption formats are used for more advanced closed captioning needs – like closed caption placement or stylistic preferences.

 These are obviously, a lot harder to create.

-Here is a list of the advanced caption formats you should know, their compatibility, and use case.
+Here is a list of the advanced closed caption formats you should know, their compatibility, and use case.